ojoanalogo/nestjs-redoc/README.md

 Bellow are a list of changes, some might go undocumented

-* 1.0.0 - First release
+- 1.0.0 - First release
-* 1.1.0 - Minor changes, nothing too important
+- 1.1.0 - Minor changes, nothing too important
-* 1.2.0 - Added unit tests, refactored code
+- 1.2.0 - Added unit tests, refactored code
+- 1.2.1 - Updated to work with the latest version of nest swagger module
+- 1.2.2 - Fixed issue with URL on windows

 ## 📋 ToDo

-* Add unit tests (i'm still learning how to)
-* Add Fastify support
+- Add Fastify support
-* Add the option to use a spec URL instead of document
+- Add the option to use a spec URL instead of document